strange behaviors

 I mostly recall this carnivore’s delight from the Burl Ives version of 1956.
 But my father also used to sing it to us when we were small.
 One of my sisters remembers: “Dad once picked my up and threw me over his shoulder while that song was on, imitating the fox who flings the grey goose over his back.
 I was probably five years old and was wearing a skirt, which flew over my head, and was not amused.
 Other than that, it’s a fine song, an old folk song.”
 She played it for her kids in turn.

-The idea of a freshly killed duck or goose “greasing” anybody’s chin has an earthiness that probably would not get past the modern sensitivity police.
+The idea of a freshly killed duck or goose “greasing” anybody’s chin has an earthiness that might trouble the modern sensitivity police.
 (But what do I know about sensitivity?
 I used to sing my kids “Weile Weile Waila,” an Irish song about a woman who sticks a knife in a baby’s head.)
 Versions of “The Fox” date back to 1500, and it has no doubt been sung around the barnyard by every generation since.

-I love the calamitous mouthful Read the rest of this entry »
+I love the calamitous mouthful of this stanza: Read the rest of this entry »

 Posted in Kill or Be Killed | Tagged: , , | Leave a Comment »